-15. The arrangements for promoting contact between children and their families and friends.
+14. The arrangements for promoting contact between children and their families and friends.

 It is important for young people to have regular contact with their families, friends and people who are significant to them.
 They are helped to make weekly telephone calls home, to hear the voices of their parents and siblings.
 We also make use of video calling to provide a visual link to home.
-Termly reports from care and school are sent to parents to keep them fully involved in their child's education and life at The Forum School.
+Regular reports are shared with parents to keep them fully involved in their child's education and life at The Forum School.
 These reports include photographs of the young person participating in various activities across the term and keep families up to date with news and enable them to feel involved and to refer to events during their telephone or video call contact.
-The Therapy team send termly reports to parents too, which include the level of input and an overview of direct and indirect input received during the term.
+The Therapy team also report to parents regularly, which include the level of input and an overview of direct and indirect input received during the term.